 “There is so much pressure to hire people with less experience.
 Their salaries are so low that people with greater experience will not take those jobs.
 We have some carriers that have hired some pilots with only a few hundred hours of experience. … There’s simply no substitute for experience in terms of aviation safety,” he said.

 Ms. Welsh emerged from the crash with a large, L-shaped gash on her leg.
 She spent three days in a New York hospital and was soon ushered into a whirlwind of engagements and appearances.
+You can view here for professional advice on accidents caused due to drunk driving.

 Since then, she has testified before Congress, appeared on the “Late Show with David Letterman” and “60 Minutes” with Katie Couric, spoken to thousands of people and been presented with the official key to New York City.